Danial-Ahari/archival-image-generator/README.md

 # Future Plans
 The below are features that may be added.
-- ~~Generation that is able to treat JPEGs as "master" (low priority)~~
+- ~~Generation that is able to treat JPEGs as "master" (low priority; added in 0.2.0)~~
-- ~~Restructure input file structure to assume "master" is in a directory within the given directory (medium priority)~~
+- ~~Restructure input file structure to assume "master" is in a directory within the given directory (medium priority; added in 0.2.0)~~
 - Make the interface look a little bit nicer (Tkinter is a bit of a limitation here) (low priority)
 - Port it to the PythonMagick library, as opposed to using native ImageMagick (low priority)
-- Make it save most of the config to a config file for later loading, so one doesn't have to retype (medium priority)
+- ~~Make it save most of the config to a config file for later loading, so one doesn't have to retype (medium priority; added in 0.2.1)~~
+- Make a command line interface that can run from a default config file. (very low priority)